Drafting a succession plan now can help your business stand the test of time.

 It’s truly hard to imagine your business without you.
 But chances are there will come a day when someone else will take the reins.
 And a seamless succession plan, one carefully and thoughtfully devised well in advance, is essential to making sure your business enjoys continued success for generations to come.

 The facts are a bit grim.
 Only 30% of privately held businesses survive into the second generation, and less than 15% survive into the third, according to Nuveen Investments.
-A well-planned transition strategy can help you avoid this common pitfall.
+However, a well-planned transition strategy can help support your business’s longevity.

 For many hardworking business owners, succession planning represents the notion they can be replaced – a pretty uncomfortable scenario.
-Perhaps that explains why only 3% of business owners surveyed for the 2011 U.S. Trust Insights report on Wealth and Worth had formal succession plans as part of their estate-planning documents.
+Perhaps that explains why only a third of business owners surveyed for the 2018 U.S. Trust Insights report on Wealth and Worth had established a formal succession strategy.

-But in the manner estate planning helps protect your loved ones and assure your wishes are carried out as you intend, a succession plan does the same for your business if for any reason you are no longer there.
-In short, it safeguards your legacy.
+But in the manner estate planning seeks to protect your loved ones and assure your wishes are carried out as you intend, a succession plan does the same for your business if for any reason you are no longer there.
+In short, it’s designed to safeguard your legacy.